wilsonmar/wilsonmar.github.io/_posts/2017-03-04-python-api-flask.md

 ## Install Flask

-This is a hands-on walkthrough of the intricacies of creating a sample Python server program to process REST API calls from a user's browser.
-By hands-on I mean explanations are provided after you do each action.
 Actions include folder navigation and creation, virtualenv, etc.

 0. <a target="_blank" href="https://wilsonmar.github.io/terminal">Open a Terminal shell window on Mac</a> or cmd window on Windows.